Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFIorVMPluginsWhatToUse.md

 FFI is good for:
 - Tight integration with host platform, like a host windowing system or native widget libraries, but only if dynamic linking is supported
-- 3rd party code that is meant to be linked dynamically, and everyone else calls via FFI
+- Third party code (libraries) that is meant to be linked dynamically, and everyone else calls via FFI
+- Using the version of third party libraries provided by the system, making it easy to use the latest available
 - Application specific stuff (where dealing with platform specific details is not a problem)
 - Functionality that requires real callbacks
 - Stuff that is in development, APIs that are not yet stable, experimental code

 Plugins are good for:
 - Own code written for performance
-- 3rd party code that is meant to be linked statically
+- Third party code (static libraries) that is meant to be linked statically
+- Picking a specific version of third party libraries and sticking to it for stability
 - Kernel Smalltalk functionality
 - Functions that take very short time to run, and call overhead becomes dominant time
 - Stable functionality that will be used by many people over a long time